scylladb/sphinx-scylladb-theme/docs/source/examples/example-topic.rst

 ------------------
 Lorem ipsum is:

-* a pseudo-Latin text used in web design, typography, layout, and printing in place of English to emphasise design elements over content.
+* A pseudo-Latin text used in web design, typography, layout, and printing in place of English to emphasise design elements over content.

   * Also called placeholder (or filler) text.

 * A convenient tool for mock-ups.

 * Helps to outline the visual elements of a document or presentation, eg typography, font, or layout.

 * Latin text by the classical author and philosopher Cicero.

 #.
 Its words and letters have been changed by addition or removal, so to deliberately render its content nonsensical;